danielnolan/danielnolan.github.com/_posts/2022-11-11-new-error-reporting-in-rails-7.md

 end
 ```

-The code above will let you handle the error and do something and rails will
+The code above will handle the error if `do_something` raises an error and rails
-automagically send the error to the reporting service you are using in your app.
+will automagically send it to the reporting service you are using in your app.
 To create a subscriber for the error reporting you just create an intializer
 like this.
 As of now honeybadger and sentry both create a subscriber for you so
 you can skip this if you use either of them.